Lovenox (Enoxaparin Sodium)

 40mg/0.4mL Solution

-(℞) Prescription required.
-Can not be split.
+Prescription required.
 Product of New Zealand.
 Shipped from New Zealand.
 Lovenox is also marketed internationally under the name Clexane.

 60mg/0.6mL Solution

-(℞) Prescription required.
-Can not be split.
+Prescription required.
 Product of New Zealand.
 Shipped from New Zealand.
 Lovenox is also marketed internationally under the name Clexane.

 80mg/0.8mL Solution

-(℞) Prescription required.
-Can not be split.
+Prescription required.
 Product of New Zealand.
 Shipped from New Zealand.
 Lovenox is also marketed internationally under the name Clexane GPFS Syringe.

 100mg/ml Solution

-(℞) Prescription required.
-Can not be split.
+Prescription required.
 Product of Canada.
 Shipped from Canada.

-(℞) Prescription required.
-Can not be split.
-Product of Canada.
-Shipped from Canada.
-Lovenox is also marketed internationally under the name Lovenox HP Prefilled Syringe.
+Prescription required.
+Product of New Zealand.
+Shipped from New Zealand.
+Lovenox is also marketed internationally under the name Clexane.

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more